vaadin/addon-template/README.md

 ## Publishing to Vaadin Directory

-You should change the `organisation.name` property in `pom.xml` to your own name/organization.
+You should change the `organization.name` property in `pom.xml` to your own name/organization.

 ```
     <organization>